Imhotep Academy

 Program Format

 Four Academy sessions are offered throughout the year.
 Fall and Spring sessions meet Saturday mornings from 8:45 am to 1:00 pm.
-Summer and Algebra sessions meet for one week in June and one week in July from 8:45 am to 1:00 pm.
+Summer sessions meet for one week in June from 8:45 am to 2:00 pm and one week in July from 8:45 am to 1:00 pm.

 Location